 The comb must stand straight, not flop over, and not have a third row of points.
-A third row of points in the comb of a bantam Sicilian Buttercup is a common problem.
+The third row of points in the comb of a bantam Sicilian Buttercup is a common problem.
 Heavy culling to perfect the comb must be done early.
 I check the developing comb when the chicks are six to eight weeks old, looking for extra points between the cups of the comb.

 The required coloring can be just as difficult to breed as the correct comb and leg tone.
 Males are darker than females.
-The ideal male coloring, from top to bottom, is that the comb should be a brilliant red and the beak a light horn to compliment it.
+The ideal male coloring, from top to bottom, is that the comb should be a brilliant red and the beak a light horn to complement it.
 Red is undesirable in the earlobes, which should be white.
 Earlobes less than one-third white are a disqualification in showing.
-Feathers from the head down to the cape should be lustrous reddish orange.
+Feathers from the head down to the cape should be lustrous reddish-orange.
 The tail should be black with the desired green sheen.

 As for the hens, they should be golden buff with little points of black within the feathers.
 Overall, the regal tones of the coloring add to the royal look of this heritage chicken breed.

-The hens often develop spurs.
+The hens often develop chicken spurs.
 The spurs are not a disqualification because they are a Mediterranean breed.
 Male and female chicks can be distinguished within weeks by the larger development of the male comb.